Pads, tampons, liners, period cups, sea sponges... the list goes on!

 Please do let me know if you learn of any other free period samples, and I will add them to the list.

-If you're looking for a book that talks primarily about periods, you will find them in my list of some of the best menstruation books.
+If you're looking for a book that talks primarily about periods, you will find them in my list of some of the best menstruation (or period) books.

-You can find more great books about puberty listed in this parent resource - Sex Education Books for Children: a Parent Guide.
+You can find more great books about puberty listed in my Sex Education Books for Children book review page.